andydlindsay/lectures/w07d04/README.md

 - We can pull repetitive or complex code out of our components and move it into _custom hooks_
 - _Custom hooks_ are just JavaScript functions that can use React hooks
 - They must start with the prefix `use` so that React knows they are hooks
+- Multiple components using the same custom hook **do not share state**

 ```js
 // simple custom hook